Worst Losses By Province

 Alma College, St. Thomas, Ont. – [2009 List] — HOPES OF PRESERVING GO UP IN FLAMES

-Included on HCF’s 2006 Top Ten Endangered Places List, this heritage-designated Victorian landmark was as good as lost when the City’s decision to disallow demolition was appealed to the Ontario Municipal Board by the owner.
+Included on the National Trust's 2006 Top Ten Endangered Places List, this heritage-designated Victorian landmark was as good as lost when the City’s decision to disallow demolition was appealed to the Ontario Municipal Board by the owner.
 A negotiated settlement would have reduced the once remarkable building to its central tower.
 Local MPP and Speaker of the Legislature, Steve Peters, met with Premier McGuinty’s chief of staff to press for preservation just hours before it was lost to arson.

 Erie Street United Church, Ridgetown, Ont.— [2009 List] — LOST DUE TO INTRANSIGENT OFFICIALS